zagortenay333/conky_themes/README.md

 > Some files/folders are hidden; unhide them. :smile:

 > **NOTE 2:**
-> There is a `preview.sh` script which will copy the assets and then run through all the themes in turn, so you can pick one you like! :metal:
+> There is a `preview.sh` script which will copy the assets and then allow you to interactively play around with the themes.

 ---